 If changes have occurred, ensure that the BOSH Director database is consistent with the current state of your IaaS after the restore.
 If VMs were deleted, the BOSH Director still has references to these deleted VMs after the restore.
 If VMs were added, the BOSH Director has no knowledge of the new VMs.

-To ensure that the BOSH Director database matches your IaaS console, do the following:
+To ensure that the BOSH Director database matches your IaaS console:

-Run the following command to find and delete outdated VM references for an environment:
+Find and delete outdated VM references for an environment by running:

 bosh --deployment DEPLOYMENT-NAME cloud-check